Russia extends jailing of Pussy Riot activists

 Half of Muscovites surveyed this month by the Levada Center, an independent pollster, said they had negative views about the prosecution of Pussy Riot members while 36 percent said they welcomed the criminal case.

-"Even if the three women did take part in the protest, detention on the serious criminal charge of hooliganism would not be a justifiable response to the peaceful - if, to many, offensive - expression of their political beliefs," the group's regional director, John Dalhuisen, said in a statement.

-The protest "lasted only a few minutes, the activists left the cathedral when requested to do so and it caused no damage," he said.

-(Additional reporting and writing by Alissa de Carbonnel; Editing by Mark Heinrich and Robin Pomeroy)
+(Additional reporting and writing by Alissa de Carbonnel; Editing by Mark Heinrich)